About symptomatic Hypermobility, EDS, HSD and JHS

 Ehlers-Danlos syndromes (EDS) and the closely related Hypermobility Spectrum Disorder (HSD) are complex heritable connective tissue disorders.
 Lots of people can be hypermobile without any problems.
 It is when there are ‘issues with tissues’ that we need to be aware.
 Unfortunately it has been challenging to get awareness of these disorders and get appropriate support.
-At the moment there are 14 'types' of EDS plus HSD.
+At the moment there are 13 named 'types' of EDS plus the closely related HSD.
 This might change again in the future.

 More details can be found via the below charities and organisations:

 The EDS Society has a list of the criteria used for diagnosis of all the types of EDS and HSD on their website.
 For a child or younger person www.theschooltoolkit.org also has links to specialists and resources aimed at schools.

 Getting diagnosis via a GP

-There are some common signs and symptoms that are diagnosed usually before a diagnosis of HSD/EDS.
+There are some common signs and symptoms that are diagnosed usually before a diagnosis of HSD/hEDS.
 These are acute and persistent pain syndromes, Fibromyalgia, Chronic Fatigue Syndrome/M.E, osteoarthritis, eating issues, Gastrointestinal Issues, gastroparesis, bowel and bladder issues, Raynaud's phenomenon, anxiety, allergies (different types can be severe such as anaphylaxis) and the emerging co-occurrence with autism/neurodivergence.
-Plus separate symptoms in EDS/HSD of multiple dislocations, tendon and ligament ruptures, muscle rigidity, spasms, myofascial pain, macro and micro tears.
+Plus separate symptoms in EDS/HSD/JHS of multiple dislocations, tendon and ligament ruptures, muscle rigidity, spasms, myofascial pain, macro and micro tears.
 Some people have rarer types that affect the vascular system, heart or brain.
 Often people with EDS/HSD can have very smooth, thick skin that is young looking or very fragile, thin skin that bruises and tears easily.

 Understanding Hypermobile Ehlers-Danlos Syndrome and Hypermobility Spectrum Disorder